pywbem/pywbemtools/design/pywbemclidesign.rst

 solutions:

 1. Click includes the capability to use environment variables as alternate to cmd line input for options.
-We should take advantage of that
+We must take advantage of that capability.

 2. It is probably seriously time to begin to use a config file for at least some characteristics so that the user can set defaults, specific options,